zlaast/Audio-Amplifier/README.md

 # Audio Amplifier
 ### About

 This audio amplifier can provide 15W of power per speaker, for four speakers (60W total).
+It is based on the STMicroelectronics TDA7297 chip.

 Please refer to [my website](#) (which doesn't exist yet, but I'm working on it) for more detailed information.